 The mission may also ask you for a personal interview to find out about the purpose of your visit.

-The processing fee must be paid in cash upon application.
-Some missions accept bank transfers.
-For more detailed information about different missions' practices and ways of payment, please visit the missions' websites.
+For more detailed information about different missions’ practices and ways of payment, please visit the missions’ websites(Link to another website.).

 A visa can be granted free of charge: